tkn-tub/network_coex_IRS/README.md

 This is built upon [Matlab - Reconfigurable Intelligent Surfaces (RIS)](https://de.mathworks.com/help/phased/ug/introduction-to-reconfigurable-intelligent-surfaces.html) example, following the proposed model presented in [1].

 While in [1] the environment is represented in the 2-D space, the example allows defining a 3-D environment.
+Multiple parameters can be defined, such as the number of operators, subsurfaces, elements of IRS subsurfaces, random trials, number of drops etc.

 This example has been extended to:
 - 'Random Assignments' - which computes the sum rate of the whole network of operators randomly assigned to a subsurface.